 A Late Drop and a Late Withdrawal are the same as a Drop or Withdrawal except that they are petitioned after their respective deadlines.
 Please check the Academic Calendar for dates.
 If approved, a Late Drop results in a full refund of tuition fees and the complete removal of the course from the student’s academic record.
-If approved, a Late Withdrawal does not refund tuition fees and a grade of “Withdraw Passing” (WP) or “Withdraw Failing” (WF) will be assigned by the instructor according to the student’s academic performance.
+If a late withdrawal is approved, the student will receive a WL grade.
+This will not affect their GPA.
+If approved, a late withdrawal does not refund tuition, and/or the student is still fee liable for the late withdrawn courses.

 Can my professor withdraw me from his/her course?